 I LOVE this workbench.
 I am already seeing how it's going to make my projects much easier to build.
 Tommy asked for some pictures of my modifications since I have a miter saw that is a beast - DeWalt DWS779 - a 12" dual bevel sliding saw.

-Here's a few pics of my finished version.
+Here's my finished version.

 (please excuse the mess behind the workbench)